jacobcraigross/hwem_kanban/README.md

 adding stuff from gui

-we need to add some code below from the remote dev.
+we need to add some code below from the remote dev. // WTF

 ok adding below.